|

 Saul’s first child, Benjamin,

-first Jewish people to be given the Freedom of the City of
+first Jewish people to be granted the Freedom of the City of

 London.
 On 30 September 1843, in Hoxton, he married his